 There are several ways to deal with competition.
 The first option that may come to your mind is imitation, but be wary of trying to imitate your large-scale competitors.
 While it’s a good idea to be aware of website features that your competitors (OTAs, in this case) feature on their sites, keep in mind that these huge companies have a much larger budget than you.
 They likely spend thousands of dollars at a time to get all of the whistles and bangs on their site, so imitation is probably not the best avenue if you want to step up your game.

 The way to go is innovation.
 You may be used to this already in a sense — what makes your company special when compared to your competitors?
 Once you’ve answered that question for yourself, think about how you could diversify your service even more.
 What’s included in the booking on your OTA listing?
 What is that listing like?
 Think about how you could make your own website better to encourage guests to book with you directly instead.

-O’Rourke Hospitality(opens in a new tab) lists a few great ideas to encourage direct bookings:
+Here are a few great ideas to encourage direct bookings:

 - Have a great mobile site.
 As you know quite well by now, mobile is king.
 Accommodate for that!
 Make sure your site is at least mobile-friendly(opens in a new tab); even better is having a site with a responsive design!
 (Hint: Tourism Tiger can give you a hand with a responsive design.
 Just shoot us an email.(opens in a new tab))

 - Incentivize booking directly.
 Maybe you could add on a cool souvenir or an extra site to the itinerary as a reward for those that book directly.
 Get creative (while not throwing your profits out of whack, of course)!

 - Give your repeat customers a break.
 Some places offer a loyalty rewards program; think of how you can adapt this to your business.
 Maybe you could give repeat customers a discount or something special on their next tour.
 This can build on your benefits from booking directly or be entirely separate.
 It’s totally up to you!